-Want to learn how to make beaded Christmas spiders and find out why every Christmas tree needs a beaded Christmas spider ornament among its branches?
-I’m going to show you the tutorial and also share The Legend of the Christmas Spider in today’s post!
+Want to learn how to make a DIY beaded Christmas spider tree ornament – and find out why every Christmas tree needs a beaded spider ornament on its branches?
+I’m going to show you the tutorial for a DIY Christmas spider ornament and share my free beaded spider pattern with you.
+You can also scroll down to learn the The Legend of the Christmas Spider (also known as the Christmas spider poem or Christmas spider story).
+If you’d prefer a printable PDF tutorial, you can find that here.
+The PDF features large, clear, brand new photography and detailed instructions.

-The Christmas Spider Ornament Story:
+Christmas Spider Story:

 A long time ago in Germany, a mother was busily cleaning for Christmas.
 The spiders fled to the attic to escape her broom.
 When the house became quiet the spiders slowly crept downstairs for a peek.